YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

++ June 1st, 2022.
+The journal version of our OANet work is published by TPAMI.
 + Jan.
 21st, 2022.
 Our Omni-Dimensional Dynamic Convolution work is accepted to ICLR 2022 as a Spotlight paper.
 + September 28th, 2021.
 Our paper for efficient video action recognition is accepted to NeurIPS 2021.
 <!-- + August 11th, 2021.
 I will serve as a SPC member for AAAI 2022.-->